marco-pm/zencart_instantsearch/README.md

  * Instant search uses the jQuery JavaScript Library.
  * You can change the style and layout of the instant search via stylesheet_instantSearch.css.

+Unmodified upload..
+Still planning on adding and editing.